py4dstem/py4DSTEM/README.md

 # py4DSTEM Installation

-The recommended installation for py4DSTEM uses the Anaconda python distribution.
+The recommended installation for **py4DSTEM** uses the Anaconda python distribution.
 First, download and install Anaconda: www.anaconda.com/download.
-If you prefer a more lightweight conda client, we recomment Miniconda: https://docs.conda.io/en/latest/miniconda.html.
+If you prefer a more lightweight conda client, you can instead install Miniconda: https://docs.conda.io/en/latest/miniconda.html.
 Then open a conda terminal and run one of the following sets of commands:

 **For x86 CPUS e.g. INTEL, AMD processors**